Nutella is up there with pumpkin spice lattes and Sriracha — people are crazy for it.

 When you consider Nutella versus any nut butter, plain nut butter generally has more healthy fats and protein and less carbs and sugars.
 And pretty much any nut butter tastes great on the same things you’d put Nutella on.

-“I don’t find any redeeming qualities about Nutella,” says Krista Haynes, R.D., C.S.S.D. and nutrition manager at Beachbody.
+“I don’t find any redeeming qualities about Nutella,” says Krista Maguire, R.D., C.S.S.D. and nutrition manager at Beachbody.
 “Even if it has a little bit of calcium and iron and it’s low in sodium, there are so many more healthful alternatives that you can consume to obtain those nutrients.”

 What really gives Nutella a bad rep is the ingredients list: sugar, palm oil, hazelnuts, cocoa, skim milk, whey, lecithin, vanillin (artificial flavor).

-“Ingredients are listed by weight, so that means there is more sugar in Nutella than any other ingredient,” says Haynes, adding that the American Heart Association recommends limiting added sugars to no more than 100 calories per day for women and no more than 150 calories per day for men.
+“Ingredients are listed by weight, so that means there is more sugar in Nutella than any other ingredient,” says Maguire, adding that the American Heart Association recommends limiting added sugars to no more than 100 calories per day for women and no more than 150 calories per day for men.

 “One serving of Nutella contains 21 grams of sugars, which is 84 calories, or just about all you’re going to get for the full day — and mind you, the recommendation is for the maximum daily amount.
-You should always shoot for less,” Haynes says.
+You should always shoot for less,” Maguire says.

 Adding insult to injury, palm oil is the second ingredient in Nutella.
 Although all oils contain about 120 calories per tablespoon, it’s best to be mindful of the ratio of saturated to unsaturated fat.